Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/emails/introduction.md

   https://www.cs.allegheny.edu/canirundocker/

-  IMPORTANT: All students are required to run Docker Desktop on their laptop so as to ensure that they can run the instructor-provided Docker containers.
+  **IMPORTANT**: All students are required to run Docker Desktop on their laptop so as to ensure that they can run the instructor-provided Docker containers.

 - You will use version 3.8 of the Python programming language that you installed